Governance

 Philosophy & Electors

-Governance philosophy
+Governance Philosophy

 The School is governed by a ‘governing’ Board (as opposed to a management board or committee) as this best serves the School and the needs of its community.
 This means the day-to-day operation of the School is delegated to the Principal.
 The Board, under its agreed charter, supports the Principal and oversees the School’s strategic planning and her leadership of the School.